 From organic materials from the kitchen, grass clippings, leaves and certain animal manures from chickens, goats, cows and horses.
 When the pile is ready, it looks and smells like mountain soil.
 Worm composting is another option that gardeners use to produce nutrient-rich fertilizer for the plants.

-Another valuable addition to your compost and soils.
+This is another valuable addition to your compost and soils.
 Dolomite limestone is high in calcium, magnesium and trace minerals.
-It helps to raise the alkalinity of acidic tropical soils, and it’s found in leading ag-supply stores as carbonato de calcio.
+It helps to raise the alkalinity of acidic tropical soils, and it’s found in leading ag-supply stores or on Amazon as carbonato de calcio.

-This is a product that’s available in most construction supply stores around the country.
+A new product that’s available in most construction supply stores around the country.
 Called polvo de piedra, it comes from the large rock crushers that produce gravel.
 The strained powder is loaded with trace minerals for your plants.
 It’s easy to apply rock dust, limestone and ashes around your trees and ornamentals.
 Apply small amounts to your compost and soil periodically, instead of large doses which can actually hinder the growth of plants.
+You can find it on Amazon or perhaps locally.

-This article for appeared in 2015.
-You can Read more of Ed Bernhardt’s monthly Home Gardening columns here.
+Read more of Ed Bernhardt’s Home Gardening columns here.